-A large, deep, freshwater loch in the Scottish Highlands extending for approximately 37 kilometres southwest of Inverness.
-Its surface is 16 metres above sea level.
+A large, deep, freshwater loch in the Scottish Highlands extending for approximately 37 kilometers southwest of Inverness.
+Its surface is 16 meters above sea level.
 It is one of a series of interconnected, murky bodies of water in Scotland its water visibility is exceptionally low due to a high peat content in the surrounding soil.

 Columba sent a follower, Luigne moccu Min, to swim across the river.
 The beast approached him, but Columba made the sign of the cross and said: “Go no further.
 Do not touch the man.
 Go back at once.”
 The creature stopped as if it had been “pulled back with ropes” and fled, and Columba’s men and the Picts gave thanks for what they perceived as a miracle.

 The first modern discussion of a sighting of a strange creature in the loch may have been in the 1870s, when D. Mackenzie of Balnain claimed to have seen something “wriggling and churning up the water”.
 This account was not published until 1934, however.
 Research indicates that several newspapers did publish items about a creature (large “beast” or “whale-like fish” ) in the loch well before 1934.

 Over the years various hoaxes were also perpetrated, usually “proven” by photographs that were later debunked.